tricolon/jj/README.md

 # jj.js

+This lightweight JavaScript library combines
+* great performance
-This lightweight JavaScript library combines performance and tiny file size with a syntax designed for easy readability with little code.
+* tiny file size
+* beautiful syntax designed for easy readability with less code

 It should be seen as a basic library that is perfectly suitable for web developers who want to avoid large, slow frameworks like jQuery or Bootstrap.

+-

 #### jj.js is perfectly suitable for:
 * Advanced programmers who want to have their code under control and like to avoid the dead code of large libraries.